Wally Watts

 Walter Watts (17 June 1872 – 9 July 1946) was an Australian sportsman, best known as the oldest player to have played a senior game in the West Australian Football League (WAFL).

-Born in Adelaide, South Australia, in 1872, Watts moved to Fremantle, Western Australia, in the 1890s, representing both the Imperials Football Club, and a number of Fremantle representative cricket teams which played against touring Victorian and Australian sides.
+Born in Adelaide, South Australia, in 1872, Watts initially started his football career with the Port Adelaide Football Club.
+In 1894 he moved to Fremantle, Western Australia, and in the 1890s, represented the Imperials Football Club, the Fremantle Football Club, and a number of Fremantle representative cricket teams which played against touring Victorian and Australian sides.
 Watts later moved to Midland Junction, where he worked as a blacksmith for the Midland Railway of Western Australia at the Midland Railway Workshops.
 He was a foundation member of the Midland First Grade cricket team (later Midland-Swan and Midland-Guildford), and was responsible for the improvement of the Midland Oval for the use of both the cricket and football team.
 The scoreboard at the ground is named after Watts.
 Watts played for the cricket club for over thirty years, and as late as the 1927–28 season, when he took a five-wicket haul against North Fremantle at the age of 55, with help from a sticky wicket.